Pack3tL0ss/ConsolePi/README.md

 ## **3. ConsolePi Image Creator**

 > !!WARNING!!
-This script writes RaspiOS to a connected micro-sd card.
+This script writes RaspberryPi OS to a connected micro-sd card.
 This will overwrite everything on that card.
 If something doesn't look right STOP.
 With that said I've used it 100s of times by now, so image away.

 From an Existing ConsolePi:
 - Insert the micro-sd card you want to image (USB to micro-sd card adapter)